Tony Butler (musician): Career

 In the late 1970s Butler joined the short-lived band On the Air which also included drummer Mark Brzezicki and Simon Townshend (the younger brother of The Who's guitarist Pete Townshend).
 On the Air released two singles in 1980 and toured with the Scottish band The Skids, which was where Butler met Stuart Adamson.
 In 1982 Butler joined Adamson's new band Big Country with his drumming partner Mark Brzezicki, which went on to enjoy success internationally during the 1980s and 1990s, he remained in the band until the end of 2000.

 He also did session work with other artists including Pete Townshend, Roger Daltrey and The Pretenders among others, and declined an invitation by Chrissie Hynde to join The Pretenders.
 A warm-up bass riff Butler used was incorporated into The Pretenders' "My City Was Gone" and was also co-opted by The Rush Limbaugh Show as its opening theme.

 In 2007, to celebrate 25 years of Big Country, Butler reunited with founder members Bruce Watson and Mark Brzezicki to embark on a tour of the UK.
 He became lead vocalist for the first time, taking over from the deceased Stuart Adamson.
 The band toured during 2010–11 with Mike Peters of The Alarm on vocals.
 Butler left Big Country again in 2012, citing differences with his bandmates, to be replaced by former Simple Minds bassist Derek Forbes.

 Butler moved to Cornwall with his family in the 1980s and became a further education teacher in the 2000s.
 As of 2017, Butler ran courses in music at Petroc College in Devon.

 While Butler did not join The Pretenders permanently, he did a couple of sessions with them, out of which came the 1982 singles "My City Was Gone" and "Back on the Chain Gang".

-In 2017/18, Butler released an autobiography and a solo album, My Time.
+In 2018, Butler released an autobiography and a solo album, My Time.

 Discography

 Solo albums

-Tony Butler has released three solo albums:
+Tony Butler has released several solo albums: